 As its name suggests, the Florida woods cockroach is found almost exclusively in Florida, along with small, southern portions of Georgia, Alabama and Mississippi.

-usually want to invade our living spaces.
+Even though this species is commonly found around human dwellings, it doesn’t usually want to invade our living spaces.

 This critter feeds on damp, decaying plant matter.
 So it typically dwells in and around woodpiles, plant beds with too much mulch, compost bins, sheds, storage areas, and other quiet places where there’s lots of food.